codewired/FriendlyPix-Updated/README.md

 ## Create and configure your Firebase Project

-1. In a console run `npm install` to install all Build/Deploy tools dependencies.
+1. In a console run `yarn install` to install all Build/Deploy tools dependencies.
+(NOTE: Install Yarn via npm for MacOS and Chocolatey for Windows)
 1. Create a Firebase project using the [Firebase Console](https://firebase.google.com/console).
+Rememeber to create a new App for your new project to assign an `appId` to the project, it is now part of the project creation steps.
+You can ignore settin up hosting since the tooling will do that for you.
 1. Visit the **Storage** section and enable storage by clicking the **Getting Started** button.
 1. Enable **Google** as a Sign in provider in **Firebase Console > Authentication > Sign in Method** tab.
 1. In a console run `firebase use --add` and, when prompted, select the Firebase Project you have just created.
 This will make sure the Firebase CLI is configured to use your particular project.
+1. From the package.json file run `npm run createfirebaseconf` from the project root to get your firebase app credentaial saved in `./src/firebase-config.json`
+1. You will need to open the contents of the JSON file generated with the step above and edit it to suit the right JSON format.
+This is the right format:
+    ```{
+          "status": "success",
+          "result": {
+            "apiKey": "xxxxx",
+            "authDomain": "xxxxx",
+            "databaseURL": "xxxxx",
+            "projectId": "xxxxx",
+            "storageBucket": "xxxxx",
+            "messagingSenderId": "xxxxx",
+            "appId": "xxxxx",
+            "measurementId": "xxxxx"
+          }
+        }
+    ```
 1. [Optional] To enable the automatic inapropriate image blurring, [Enable the Cloud Vision API](https://console.cloud.google.com/apis/api/vision.googleapis.com/overview?project=_) on your project and enable Billing.
 1. [Optional] To enable email notifications for flagged content, set your Mailgun API credentials using:
     ```bash